-The arguments that MERC raises in support of its Phase II cost allocation proposal are also relevant to another issue in this case-NGEP Rider eligibility.
-In particular, MERC's argument that the Rochester Project is a system integrity and reliability project, rather than a line extension project, demonstrate that the Project is not eligible for NGEP Rider recovery.

-As discussed in more detail in Section II, the Rochester Project is not the type of project envisioned by the Legislature when it enacted the NGEP rider statute.
-As discussed above, MERC states that the Rochester Project is a "system integrity and reliability project" that is "similar to other infrastructure projects included in rate base and recovered through base rates."316 MERC further asserts that the Rochester Project "is not being undertaken to connect specific customers to our distribution system nor to extend the distribution system to new customers in an area that MERC is not already service."317 And yet, the Company seeks rider recovery under a law enacted to target the very type of project the Company argues the Rochester Project is not.
-The conflict over cost allocation is simply another symptom of the
+- 283. The OAG also argued that the discussion about cost allocation are also relevant to another issue in this case-NGEP Rider eligibility.
+In particular, MERC's argument that the Rochester Project is a system integrity and reliability project, rather than a line extension project, demonstrate that the Project is not eligible for NGEP Rider recovery. - 284.
+As the OAG argued, the Rochester Project is not the type of project envisioned by the Legislature when it enacted the NGEP rider statute.
+MERC states that the Rochester Project is a "system integrity and reliability project" that is "similar to other infrastructure projects included in rate base and recovered through base rates."
+MERC further asserts that the Rochester Project "is not being undertaken to connect specific customers to our distribution system nor to extend the distribution system to new customers in an area that MERC is not already service."
+For that reason, and for reasons discussed elsewhere, the Rochester Project is ineligible for recovery under the NGEP statute.